Reva Shayne: Reception

 Zimmer came in at the second spot on We Love Soaps list of the "50 Greatest Soap Actresses" in 2010.
 Her longtime co-star Newman recalled his time working with the actress over the years on Guiding Light.

 "Kim is one of the craziest, toughest broads on the planet.
 This also happens to make her one of the finest actors one could ever hope to work with.
 She is always honest in her work.
 Nothing is phoned in.
 Nothing is manufactured.
 She is the real deal 24/7.
 She will fight and argue and scratch and claw in rehearsal, but when that red light goes on, she is 100% committed to whatever the story is at that moment.
 She is a force to be reckoned with.
 When you’re on camera with Kim, you’d better bring you’re "A" game.
 She will.
 Every time."

+In 2024, Charlie Mason from Soaps She Knows placed eighth on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Kim Zimmer's self-proclaimed “slut of Springfield” was one a kind.
+That is, unless you count that time that she was cloned.
+(Don't ask!)"